Egress Gateway Best Practices

 - id: skey-3t01mlvf

-After the node pool is created and nodes are initialized, check which nodes are egress nodes and what public IPs are assigned using:
+After the node pool is created and nodes are initialized, check which nodes are egress nodes and their public IPs:

 $ kubectl get nodes -o wide -l egress-node=true